stephan-double-u/cross-language-validation-schema/README.md

 }
 animalUseCheckbox.disabled = isPropertyImmutable("article", "animalUse", article);
 ```

-&rarr; See the [CLV Demo App](https://github.com/stephan-double-u/cross-language-validation-demo) as a comprehensive
+&#9658; See the &#10169; [CLV Demo App](https://github.com/stephan-double-u/cross-language-validation-demo) as a comprehensive
 example of how to use the framework.
+It's also a good starting point to see how to write different types of rules.

 # Motivation
-Validation of input data plays a crucial role in almost any (web) app.
+Validation of input data plays a crucial role in almost any application.
 Whereby the server-side validation is a must,
 because the server should never trust the client-side.
 Of course client side validation is also important for a good
 user experience.

-The idea for this JSON Schema was inspired by a web application that had _many_ non-trivial validation rules that
+The idea for this JSON schema was inspired by a web application that had _many_ non-trivial validation rules involving
-additionally depended on user permissions.
+user permissions and multi-property validations.
-The front-end of this application was written in JavaScript (Angular), while the back-end was written in Java.
+The front-end of this application was written in JavaScript, while the back-end was written in Java.
 Most of these validation rules should be utilized also on the client-side.
 On the one hand to provide good user guidance, on the other hand to avoid numerous client-server round trips:
 - For a _mandatory_ object property the corresponding form input field should be decorated with a visual indicator, and